sunfounder/pan-tilt-hat/docs/source/python/python_time_laspe.rst

         if __name__ == "__main__":
             main()

-    The target directory for our output videos is ``output``.
-And generating video requires a large number of temporary still photos, which are stored in ``input``.
+    The target directory for our output videos is ``path``.
+And generating video requires a large number of temporary still photos, which are stored in ``output``.
 The function of ``check_dir()`` is to check whether the target folder exists, and create it if it does not exist.

     An ``os`` library is imported here, which allows python to use related functions of the operating system.
 Such as reading and writing files, creating files and directories, and manipulate paths.
 For details, please see `OS - Python Docs <https://docs.python.org/3/library/os.html>`_.